Henry Gyles Turner: Banking and the arts

 Turner was a member of the congregation of the Unitarian church in Melbourne, which was established there in the early 1850s.
 By 1860 he held the role of secretary in the church organisation and by 1870 he was one of six elected lay preachers.
 In October 1870 Turner's younger sister Martha arrived from England and also joined the congregation.
 From about October 1872 Martha Turner also began conducting services in the Unitarian church as a lay preacher.
 In October 1873 Miss Turner was elected by the congregation as the permanent minister of the church, following the death of Rev. Henry Higginson six months earlier.
 By her election to the role Martha became the first woman in Australia to be ordained as a pastor of a church.

-Turner and Arthur P. Martin, a writer and secretary of the Eclectic Association, established a literary magazine named The Melbourne Review with initial capital of £100.
+Turner, together with Alexander Sutherland, Arthur P. Martin and others, established a literary magazine named The Melbourne Review with initial capital of £100.
 The quarterly magazine, described as being "devoted to social, philosophical, speculative, and general literary subjects", was commenced in January 1876 and edited by Martin for the first six years.
 The first issue included articles such as Turner's 'An Episode in California Banking', describing the suspension and resumption of business of the Bank of California in 1875, and 'The Story of the Eureka Stockade' by Marcus Clarke.
-The Melbourne Review was published for ten years.
-During its later years Turner was the joint editor with Alexander Sutherland.
+Turner served as editor of The Melbourne Review from 1881 to 1885.

 Following the death of his mother in 1876, Turner left Australia in March 1877 for a visit to England and a holiday in Europe.

 In September 1881 Turner was elected president of the Victorian Rowing Association.

 On 22 February 1882 Turner left on a business trip to England aboard the steamship Liguria.
 He supervised the establishment of an office of the Commercial Bank in London, which opened its doors in July 1882.
 Turner was one of three prominent Victorians to represent the colony as commissioners at the Bordeaux Wine Exhibition which opened in June 1882.
 On 28 September 1882 he attended a banquet in London celebrating the victory of the Australian cricket team against the English side.
 Turner returned to Australia aboard the R.M.S.
 Rosetta, which arrived at Melbourne on 29 November 1882.